 - Be sure to remember the advantages and disadvantages of High Watermark Provision and Fund of Funds.
 They are highly testable.

 - The Hedge Fund Return Reporting Biases are very important.
-Understand the biases through diagrams (stick figures for fund managers, squares for funds, and graph depicting fund performances).
+Understand the biases through diagrams (stick figures for fund managers, squares for funds, and a graph depicting fund performances).

 - Remember the three components of Total Return on a Commodities Investment = Collateral Yield +Price Return + Roll Yield